An Overview of On-chip Inductors for Integrated Circuits IC. Types, Pro & Cons

 Summarizing

 Low quality factor: The ohmic loss is high (specially at high frequencies) due to the resistance of the wires (skin-effect) and the resistance induced by the eddy currents in the substrate.
-They Quality factor is in standard CMOS is typically below 20.
+The Quality factor is in standard CMOS is typically between 4- and 7 [4].

 Low self-resonance frequency: The area of the spira is high (due the 2 previous reasons) forming the stray capacitance also high.
 That means, that the self-resonance frequency is typically in the low GHz range.